 and heightens between

-the workshops' inner walls.
+View back from the passage's east-end.
 On the left are Courtyard workshops; to our right

 the North-end block; behind us is Merkelbach.